-Neurodiverse Couples are Unique
+Neurodiverse Relationships are Unique

 Asperger’s is unique in the world of couples’ challenges.
 It is important to work with a coach or therapist experienced with this neurological difference.
 Many couples struggle with providers who don’t understand the world of Asperger’s and especially the pain of a neurotypical or non-Asperger’s partner who has had years of ongoing trauma.
 With the right treatment and a motivated couple there is hope.
-Let us help you navigate the challenging path which can lead to a new way of being in relationship that is fulfilling for both partners.
+Let us help you navigate the challenging path which can lead to a new way of being in a neurodiverse relationship that is fulfilling for both partners.

 What is ASD and Asperger’s Syndrome?